eddafleisher/challenge1/README.md

 ## Features

-Semantic HTML: The document uses semantic HTML elements such as <header>, <main>, <article>, and <section> for better structure and accessibility.
+Semantic HTML: The document uses semantic HTML elements for better structure and accessibility.
 Styling: CSS is linked to the HTML document to provide a clean and visually appealing layout.
 The CSS file is located in the css folder.
 Added alt description to photos.
 Navigation: The document includes a navigation bar with links to different sections of the content.